Skip to main content

 Every building presents its own unique combination of health and efficiency challenges and opportunities.
 The suggestions described are generic in nature and should be considered in the specific context of the purpose, technology, configuration, occupancy, climate and other attributes of each building and building site.

-EP&T’s Engineers and Analysts are dedicated to providing detailed intelligence, insight and advice to customers around the world as they seek to adapt to the changes presented by the crisis.
+EP&T’s Technical Services team are dedicated to providing detailed intelligence, insight and advice to customers around the world as they seek to adapt to the changes presented by the crisis.
 Commitment to partnership with our customers has never been more important.
-Building owners and/or building management professionals can contact EP&T via covid19@eptglobal.com.
+Building owners and/or building management professionals can contact EP&T via info@eptglobal.com.